orangesamus/RocketPoolRapidResearchIncubator/CohesiveProposal.md

 <br/>

-- Introduce "Base Commission" and "Bonus Commission" for Node Operators.
+3. Introduce "Base Commission" and "Bonus Commission" for Node Operators.
 "Base Commission" is paid to all Node Operators, while "Bonus Commission" eligibility is determined by RPL staked on a Node, with max bonus being a Staked RPL value equivalent to 10% borrowed Eth.
 See Bonus Commission Eligibility below ("NO" is an abbreviation for "Node Operator"):

 ![BonusCommissionEligibility](/plots/BonusCommissionEligibility.png)

 <br/>

-- Commission to Node Operators, and RPL Inflation to Node Operators will scale down to zero as Rocket Pool approaches soft limit of 22% market share, and hard limit of 33% market share.
+4. Commission to Node Operators, and RPL Inflation to Node Operators will scale down to zero as Rocket Pool approaches soft limit of 22% market share, and hard limit of 33% market share.
 See [Market Based Variable Adjustment](#market-based-variable-adjustment) for more details

 <br/>

+#### Visualizing these changes:

 Total Protocol Revenue Streams are visualized below: